-Game 42: Tigers at Red Sox - Boston attempts to even series with Lackey
+Game 42: Tigers at Red Sox - Boston attempts to even series with Lackey on the hill

 The Boston Red Sox lost their second straight one-run game in the series opener against the Detroit Tigers.
 In a pitcher's duel between two aces, Max Scherzer outlasted Jon Lester in a rain delayed 1-0 Sox loss.
 The Red Sox have fallen under .500 again and are now 2.5 games back in the AL East in fourth place.